RatnadeepRoy01/3tier-deployment-kubernetes/readme.md

 ## 📁 Contents

-All manifests are located in the `kubernetes/` directory:
+All manifests are located in this directory:

 - `frontend-deployment.yaml`
 - `frontend-svc.yaml`